syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Serialization.md

 ---
 layout: post
-title: Serialization of GridControl | WinForms | Syncfusion
+title: Serialization in Windows Forms Grid Control control | Syncfusion
-description: This section explains on how to serialize and deserialize GridControl.
+description: Learn about Serialization support in Syncfusion Windows Forms Grid Control control and more details.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---

-# Serialization
+# Serialization in Windows Forms Grid Control

 GridControl provide the support for [serialization](https://msdn.microsoft.com/en-us/library/ms233843.aspx#) and load the serialized grid’s schema information.
 Serialization is the process of saving the state of an object as a stream of bytes.
 The reverse of this process is called [de-serialization](https://msdn.microsoft.com/en-us/library/fa420a9y.aspx#).